-The Centre for Actuarial Studies has produced this guide to assist students undertaking the Master of Actuarial Science degree.
+The Centre for Actuarial Studies has produced this guide to assist students undertaking the Master of Commerce (Actuarial Science) degree.
 The guide is intended to provide information on various questions that you may have as you complete your studies, as well as give you some general information about the assistance available to you.

-The guide is divided into a number of sections.
+The guide is set out in a number of sections.
 A short description of each section is set out below, while the various issues that are addressed can be quickly accessed by use of the contents page.